 Hailed by the New York Post as “the new Brooklyn,” Lancaster has so much to offer.
 The area is home to an incredible variety of family-friendly fun activities from the Amish rolling farmlands to delicious food, baked goods, and historic sites.
 Whether you have a specific attraction in mind or you’re just looking for something to do this weekend, you can find it here in Lancaster County.
 If you’re not sure what to do in Lancaster, we’ve created a list of some of our favorite things to do in Lancaster County.

 1. Take flight on a hot air balloon ride with U.S. Hot Air Balloon Team

-Fly high in the sky over scenic Lancaster County in a one-hour hot air balloon ride with US Hot Air Balloon.
+Fly high in the sky over scenic Lancaster County in a one-hour hot air balloon ride with Lancaster Balloon Rides.
 Experience the golden hours of early morning, or the blue hours in the early evening, as you soar over farm fields of Intercourse, Bird-in-Hand, and Strasburg.
 Take flight in an exciting, peaceful hot air balloon ride experiencing the astonishing view from above.

 2. Take a scooter tour with Strasburg Scooters